caiolucio360/caiolucio360/README.md

 ---

 ### 🚀 About Me
 Software Developer focused on building robust and scalable applications.
-Currently exploring modern ecosystems like **Next.js**, **Neon DB**, and Microservices architectures.
+Currently exploring modern ecosystems.

-* 🔭 **Currently working on:** Building robust APIs with .NET Core and Frontend integrations.
-* 🌱 **Learning:** Database Performance and CI/CD pipelines.
-* 🎮 **Hobbies:** Counter-Strike and League of Legends player, DIY enthusiast, and indoor plant grower.

 ---